 Last but not least, the Germans lost about 1,350 men due to the fact that these were transported to England as POW's during the five days' war.
-Altogether no more than 10,000-11,000 men added up to the total bill of conquering the Netherlands.
+These men were all lost for the duration of the war, were eventually transported to Canadian POW-camps later in 1940.

 The German sacrifice in men and material in The Netherlands can be considered modest although relatively high on the bigger picture of the entire Westfeldzug.
 There is one exception: The Luftwaffe.